top of page

 What dog training methods do you use?

-• I am a balanced trainer, which means I utilize a variety of training methods tailored to each dog's individual needs.
+• I utilize a variety of training methods tailored to each dog's individual needs.
 At the core of my approach is positive reinforcement, where I reward desired behaviors to encourage learning.
-Balanced training aligns with the operant conditioning theory, which involves four quadrants: positive reinforcement, negative reinforcement, positive punishment, and negative punishment.
+My training aligns with the operant conditioning theory, which involves four quadrants: positive reinforcement, negative reinforcement, positive punishment, and negative punishment.
 While I prioritize positive reinforcement for its effectiveness in shaping behaviors, corrections are used judiciously and always with the dog's well-being in mind.
 I do not subscribe to the outdated alpha/dominance theory.
 Instead, I focus on fostering a strong connection with each dog and prioritize their emotional well-being as well as incorporate play alongside training goals.
 This approach not only promotes learning but also strengthens the bond between dog and owner, creating a positive and supportive training experience.
 I also focus on play-based training, helping dogs learn naturally through fun and engagement.
 My goal is to show owners and their dogs how to enjoy the training process, making it exciting rather than a chore.

 do you offer off-leash training or use a remote collar?